tmooney84/my_blockchain/README.md

 ## Description
 TODO - How have you solved the problem?

+Simple implementation using arrays and linked lists at each node to link each of the blocks.

 ## Installation
 TODO - How to install your project? npm install? make? make re?